Career

 From $10/hour

 As a retail associate, your role will mainly involve managing inventory on the sales floor, cashiering, and basic housekeeping duties.
 Of course, you’ll interact a lot with customers, so product knowledge is key.
-Some places even offer a 1.5x rate per hour if you work during public holidays and busy periods like Christmas or New Year’s Eve.
+Some places even offer a 1.5x rate per hour if you work during public holidays and festive seasons like Christmas and New Year’s Eve.

 Don’t fret, you’ll get weekdays off since those aren’t busy periods.
 It’s not just all work though, there are rewards for you to enjoy too, like staff discounts on products or exclusive access to new items.